-As your real estate agent, I can give you up-to-date information on what is happening in the marketplace and the price, financing, terms, and condition of competing properties.
+As your real estate agents, we can give you up-to-date information on what is happening in the marketplace and the price, financing, terms, and condition of competing properties.

 When listing your property for sale, require your agent to be candid with you.
 Most agents simply don't want to tell the seller the true value of their home, if it's obvious the seller wants more than it's worth.
 By allowing your agent to be completely honest with you, you'll save time and money.
 Consider the market analysis carefully with your agent...The numbers should make just as much sense to you as they do to your agent, the appraiser, and most importantly potential buyers.